weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 This example uses a relatively small data set to demonstrate loading data.

 If you are starting with a new Weaviate instance, you should load between 10,000 and 100,000 objects from your data set.
-You can use any of the objects in your data set, but if possible chose objects at random so that they are [independent and identically distributed](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).
+You can use any of the objects in your data set.
+If possible, chose the objects at random so that they are [independent and identically distributed](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).

 If you already have data in your Weaviate instance, you can move ahead to the next step.
 By default Weaviate uses the first 100,000 objects in your database for the training step.